mabrek/mabrek.github.io/_posts/2016-01-16-kaggle-forecasting.md

 title:  "My Top 10% Solution for Kaggle Rossman Store Sales Forecasting Competition"
 ---

 _This is the first time I have participated in a machine learning competition and my result turned out to be quite good: [66th out of 3303](https://www.kaggle.com/mabrek/results).
-I used R and an average of two models: glmnet and xgboost with a lot of feature engineering_
+I used R and an average of two models: glmnet and xgboost with a lot of feature engineering._

 The goal of the [competition](https://www.kaggle.com/c/rossmann-store-sales) was to predict 6 weeks of daily `Sales` in 1115 stores located in different parts of Germany based on 2.5 years of historical daily sales.